Assistant Professor of Cardiovascular Sciences, Academic Institute

 RNA Therapeutics:

-In addition to providing support for the vaccine effort mentioned above, we are developing three candidate RNAs designed to treat active COVID-19 disease.
+In addition to the circular RNA mentioned above, the lab has also been developing a novel RNA vaccine platform for COVID-19 and other diseases.
+With funding from the HMRI, we’ve been able to develop a customizable second-generation RNA vaccine platform which we are testing in multiple applications.
+We continue to develop this platform and look for opportunities to expand the applications for our general design.
+In addition to our COVID-19 vaccine effort, we are developing candidate RNAs designed to treat active coronavirus disease.
 These RNA therapeutic candidates are designed to slow the course of the infection by interfering with the virus's replication machinery.
-This work is in its early stages.
+This RNA therapy approach is in its early stages.

 RNA molecular biology: